load the model

 # create the resampled tree

-m_tree_resampled = m_tree.createNewTree('subtree')
+m_tree_resampled = m_tree.create_new_tree('subtree')

 # plot the resampled tree